electricitymaps/electricitymaps-contrib/README.md

 Once you're done doing your changes, submit a [pull request](https://help.github.com/articles/using-pull-requests/) to get them integrated into the production version.

 ### Updating country capacities
-If you want to update or add production capacities for a country then head over to the [zones file](https://github.com/tmrowco/electricitymap-contrib/blob/master/config/zones.json) and make any changes needed.
+If you want to update or add production capacities for a country then head over to the [zones file](https://github.com/tmrowco/electricitymap-contrib/blob/master/config/zones.json) and make any changes needed to the `capacity` map.
+Values are in MW.
 The zones use ISO 3166-1 codes as identifiers, a list of which can be found [here](https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes).

 ### Adding a new country